U.S. & Tanzanian Staff

 Ms. Efrancia Nzota

-The newest addition to our staff in Tanzania is Ms. Efrancia Nzota.
-Ms. Nzota is a recent graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
-She will be Program Manager of our newest initiative, the Improving Women’s Health Program (IWHP).
-She will be working with U.S. Project Mgr., Dr. Jeff Carithers to recruit and train 26 Community Health Educators who will do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
+Ms. Efrancia Nzota is a graduate of the Community Development Training Institute (CDTI) in Tengeru, Tanzania, with a Bachelor’s Degree in Community Development.
+She is the Program Manager of the Improving Women’s Health Program (IWHP).
+She works with U.S. Project Mgr., Dr. Jeff Carithers to coordinate more than 30 Community Health Educators who do educational seminars throughout the Same District, focusing on a variety of topics designed to raise the overall health of women and their families.
+Their program reaches roughly 17,000 people per month with health education.